TTU Home Southwest Collection/Special Collections Library Home Resources Home

 Charles Griffin and Kippra D. Hopper, "In the Path of a Champion, Jeannine McHaney."
 Vistas, Summer/Fall 1994

-Sunanda Mitra In 1969, Sunanda Mitra came to Texas Tech as the first official female researcher in the Department of Electrical Engineering, conducting research in the area of thermonuclear research in collaboration with professors Magne Kristiansen and Marion O. Hagler.
+Sunanda Mitra In 1969, Sunanda Mitra came to Texas Tech as the first official female graduate researcher in the Department of Electrical Engineering, conducting research in the area of thermonuclear research in collaboration with professors Magne Kristiansen and Marion O. Hagler.
 She received her master’s degree in physics from Calcutta University in 1957 and her doctoral degree in Physics in 1966 from Marburg University.
-During her long tenure at Texas Tech Mitra has held various positions with Health Sciences Center, the Department of Electrical and Computer Engineering, and, beginning in 1988, became the founder and Director of the Computer Vision and Image Analysis Laboratory.
+During her long tenure at Texas Tech Dr. Mitra held various positions with Health Sciences Center, the Department of Electrical and Computer Engineering, and, beginning in 1988, became the founder and Director of the Computer Vision and Image Analysis Laboratory.

-From 1998-2001, she served as Associate Editor for the Journal of Electronic Imaging and continues to conduct research in the areas of image processing, pattern recognition, medical imaging and compression.
+From 1998-2001, she served as Associate Editor for the Journal of Electronic Imaging and continued to conduct research in the areas of image processing, pattern recognition, medical imaging and compression.
 In 2005, Mitra achieved the double distinction of being the first woman in the field of engineering, as well as being the first Asian woman, to be prompted the high rank of Horn Professor at Texas Tech.

 Related collections within the University Archives and the Southwest Collection holdings: